4p0cryph0n/4p0cryph0n.github.io/_posts/2020-07-02-slae-assignment-6.md

 The new length is 56 bytes, which is roughly a 70 percent increase in size.

 ### Shellcode 2: [Tiny Read File Shellcode - C Language - Linux/x86](http://shell-storm.org/shellcode/files/shellcode-842.php)
-This shellcode read and output 4096 bytes from a given file, which in our current case is ```/etc/passwd```.
+This shellcode will read and output 4096 bytes from a given file, which in our current case is ```/etc/passwd```.
 Written by geyslan, here is the original shellcode, with an initial size of 51 bytes:
 ```c
 #include <stdio.h>
 #include <string.h>